aws-samples/amazon-sagemaker-architecting-for-ml/README.md

 - Start new notebooks, sample your code, and develop preliminary data sets
 - Read the evaluation questions, and begin to think about how your modeling strategy compares to the evaluation questions.
 - Finish most of your feature engineering.\
-__Stretch goal:__ produce a reference architecture explaining how you would like to use this model in production
+__Deliverable:__ Product the first version of your trained model

 __Day Three:__
 - Learn about putting your model into production.
-- Format your data into X's and Y's
+- Evalute your project against other approaches
-- Produce a preliminary version of your model\
-__Stretch goal:__ produce multiple versions of your model and compare them
+- Design a reference architecture demonstrating your final solution __Stretch goal:__ Produce multiple versions of your model and compare them

 ## What you'll need
 - AWS Account log in credentials